RESTAURANT NEWS | ASHEVILLE

 Jesse had little experience with Vietnamese food before that.
 “The first time I had pho, I was blown away,” he told me yesterday when I sat down there for lunch.
 “I loved it.
 Six days a week still.”

 They talked early on about opening a restaurant together.
 That idea ran deeper than just the kind of talk many of us have about doing it someday.
-Quinn’s mother had owned a restaurant in Vietnam in the 1970s, and she’d carried the dream of doing it again.
+Quyen’s mother had owned a restaurant in Vietnam in the 1970s, and she’d carried the dream of doing it again.
 When a space at 89 Patton Avenue became available, they took it and did a cold opening on Dec.
 12.

 The place is still coming together, which is part of its charm.
 The design is simple, with tables spread across the left side of the room and a bar on the right under red paper lanterns that give the space a little lift.
 They’re still working on the liquor license.
 Local artist Sarah Alday is working on a large mural on the left wall, coming in at night to add to it.
 The menu is still evolving too.
-They tried bánh mì one night, but finding the right rolls became such a production that Quinn’s sister ended up baking them herself, which is not a sustainable weeknight solution.
+They tried bánh mì one night, but finding the right rolls became such a production that Quyen’s sister ended up baking them herself, which is not a sustainable weeknight solution.

 Summer rolls